bb-qq/r8152/readme.md

 * [AQC111U(5Gbps ethernet) driver package for Synology NASes](https://github.com/bb-qq/aqc111)
 * [UASP(USB Attached SCSI Protocol for external storage devices) driver package for Synology NASes](https://github.com/bb-qq/uas)

+## ⚠️**WARNING**

+It has been confirmed that this driver has been modified and reprinted on other sites.

+Since this driver works with root privileges, **DO NOT USE IT OBTAINED FROM OTHER SITES**.

 ## Supported NAS platform

 * DSM 7.x and 6.2